WITHDRAWAL OF RANITIDINEIn April 2020, the

 - difficulty breathing

 If you experience occasional heartburn, there are several home remedies and lifestyle changes that can help alleviate your symptoms.
-Lifestyle changes or modifications can help reduce your symptoms and include:
+Lifestyle changes, such as maintaining a healthy weight, can help reduce your symptoms.
+You should also avoid:

-If these treatments do not improve your symptoms, you may need to see your doctor.
+If these treatments don’t improve your symptoms, you may need to see your doctor.
 Your doctor will review your medical history and ask you about your symptoms.
-Your doctor may also order several tests to find out what is causing your heartburn.
+Your doctor may also order several tests to find out what’s causing your heartburn.
 Tests may include:

-- Endoscopy to check for an ulcer (passing a small tube equipped with a camera down the throat and into the stomach)
+- an endoscopy to check for an ulcer or irritation of the esophagus or lining of the stomach, which involves passing a small tube equipped with a camera down your throat and into your stomach